Home Up Pulsipher Technology Associates Feedback Contents

 Viking Games

-1. Four player (possibly "Euro-ized") Britannia-like game of the Viking Age in the west (British Isles and Frankia).
-See Normannia above.
+• Four player ("Euro-ized") Britannia-like game of the Viking Age in the west (British Isles and Frankia).
+See Normannia.

 Gangsters: